Robert Beverley Jr.: Personal life and descendants

 This younger Robert Beverley married Ursula Byrd, the daughter of Burgess and prominent planter William Byrd I and his wife Mary Byrd (the heiress of former Charles City County burgess Warham Horsmanden) in 1697.
 Their only child, Colonel William Beverley (1698–1756) would also serve in the House of Burgesses, as well as married Elizabeth Bland, daughter of planter, lawyer and burgess Richard Bland.
 William and Elizabeth Beverley had four children.
 Their son, Robert married Maria Carter, the granddaughter of the powerful Speaker of the House of Burgesses Robert Carter, on February 3, 1763.
 Her parents were Landon Carter and Maria Byrd.
 Blandfield at Caret, Virginia was built for William Beverley about 1750.
 The house is one of the largest colonial plantation mansions in Virginia, and was listed on the National Register of Historic Places in 1969.

 Robert and Maria's daughters, Maria (1764–1824) and Lucy (1771–1854) married grandsons of powerful planter and burgess Richard Randolph.
 They were lineal descendants of Pocahontas.
-Maria Beverley married Richard Randolph III (1757-1799) on December 1, 1785 and Lucy Beverley married Brett Randolph (1766-1828) on November 21, 1789.
+Maria Beverley married Richard Randolph III (1757-1799) on December 1, 1785, and Lucy Beverley married Brett Randolph (1766-1828) on November 21, 1789.
 Lucy and Brett Randolph had ten children, all of whom moved to Oakleigh plantation in Greensboro, Alabama.

-Robert's brother John Beverley (1635-1737) and his wife Margaret Early (1689-1738) begot a son in Bertie County, North Carolina.
+Robert's half brother John Beverley (1675-1737) and his wife Margaret Early (1689-1738) begot a son in Bertie County, North Carolina.
 This John Beverly II (1708-1765) and his wife Margaret Williams resided in Orange County, North Carolina.
 Their son John Beverly III (1755-1843) and his wife Frances Morris begot a son named James Franklin Beverly (1798-1870) in Wadesboro, North Carolina.
 James and his wife Penelope Boswell had a son named Christopher Columbus "Tip" Beverly (1824-1896).
 The whole Beverly family moved to Shiloh, Marengo County, Alabama except Christopher.
 He and his family settled in Campbell, Alabama.